Constitution and Rules

 Section 2b Vacancies occurring among the Officers, Delegates or on the Executive Committee shall be filled for the unexpired term by a two-thirds majority of the Officers and Committee members voting.

 Section 2c The quorum for the AGM shall be 2 more than the membership of the Executive Committee.
-Confirmation may be by a majority vote in a postal or email ballot.
+Confirmation of constitutional changes may be by a majority vote in a postal or email ballot.

 Section 2c (1) The quorum for Executive Committee meetings/virtual meetings shall be greater than 50% of the Executive Committee including 2 Officers.
 Executive Committee meetings/virtual meetings may commence without a quorum provided that decisions taken be subsequently confirmed by a quorate Committee.